Weissenbach railway station

 Weissenbach railway station (Bahnhof Weissenbach) is a railway station in the municipality of Boltigen, in the Swiss canton of Bern.
 It is an intermediate stop on the Spiez–Zweisimmen line and is served by local trains only.

+History

+The station was established with the opening of the Erlenbach Zweisimmen railway in 1902.
+The State Archives of the Canton of Bern holds a photograph documenting the opening train at Weissenbach in 1902.

 Services

 The following services stop at Weissenbach: